iszczesniak/cpp/unique_ptr/index.md

 # An example

-Type `std::unique_ptr` is templated: you need to pass the type of managed data as an argument of the template.
+Type `std::unique_ptr` is a templated type: you need to pass the type of managed data as an argument to the template type.
 We pass the template arguments in the angle brackets, i.e., `<>`, like this:

 `std::unique_ptr<managed_data_type> p;`

 The managing object `p` manages the data of type `managed_data_type`.

-\verbatiminput{example1.cc}
+{% highlight c++ %}
+{% include_relative simple.cc %}
+{% endhighlight %}

+# Function `std::make_unique`

+Function template `std::make_unique` was introduced for convenience: it creates the managing object, and the managed data in one function call.
+Defined in C++14, and not in C++11 as `std::unique_ptr`.
+Instead of writing the type `A` twice like this:

+`unique_ptr<A> up(new A("A1"));`

+We can write the equivalent code like this, without typing type `A`
+twice:

+`auto up = make_unique<A>("A1");`

+The line above does not introduce any overhead: the move constructor will be elided, and the managing object will be created directly in object `up`.

+To use this function, you need to pass the template argument, which is the type of the managed data to create, and manage.
+The arguments (none, one or many) of the function are passed to the constructor of the managed data (a feat accomplished with the variadic templates).
+In the example above `"A1"` is the argument passed to the constructor of type `A`.

 # More on the usage